-Chatting with Susan Gaire about the Tapestry Interest group at Local Cloth
+A Conversation with Susan Gaire About the Tapestry Interest Group at Local Cloth

-On March 29, 2026 I chatted with Susan Gaire about the Tapestry Interest Group at Local Cloth.
-Their newly completed project had drawn my attention at the Local Cloth Studio in the River Arts District of Asheville, NC.
+On March 29, 2026, I chatted with Susan Gaire about the Tapestry Interest Group at Local Cloth.
+Their newly completed project had drawn my attention at the Local Cloth Studio in the River Arts District.

-Susan led me through the group’s inspiration, her participation in organizing the project, and the groups collaborative interactions to complete the work.
-Susan is highly energetic and totally enthusiastic about the tapestry project.
+Susan led me through the group’s inspiration, her participation in organizing the project, and the group’s collaborative interactions in completing the work.
+Susan is highly energetic and enthusiastic about the tapestry project.

 Blue Ridge Mountain Collaborative Tapestry Postcard